oschwengers/tadrep/README.md

 ## Detect

-The detection aligns contigs of bacterial draft genomes to reference plasmids using BLAST+.
+The `detect` module aligns contigs of bacterial draft genomes to reference plasmids using BLAST+.
 Each match is evaluated by coverage and sequence identity of the aligned plasmid section and can be individualy adjusted by using `--min-plasmid-identity` and `--min-plasmid-coverage`.
 If various contigs match a plasmid and the combined coverage and identity exceed a certain threshold, the combination of aligned contigs is saved.

 Each detected plasmid is reconstructed as a pseudo sequence, where matching contigs are linked by a sequence of `N`.
 Information on detected & reconstructed plasmids and in which draft genomes they were found in provided in a summary and a presence-absence table.